 Does it work?
 Is it kind to your scalp?
 Who makes it?
 Can it be trusted?
 Let’s find out…

 The OTC available Ket Med shampoo is a creation of German-based pharmaceutical company Hexal.
 With over 400 active pharmaceutical preparations they pride themselves on offering a ‘uniquely broad and highly differentiated assortment’.
 In addition to the Ket Med shampoo we’re reviewing here they also offer OTC solutions for coughs, hayfever, heartburn, weight loss and more.
-As a generic pharmaceutical company, Hexal are able to make cheap alternatives of previously patented medications.
+As a generic pharmaceutical company, Hexal is able to make cheap alternatives to previously patented medications.
 Say a giant pharma company like GSK discovers a medicine, no other company can sell a medication based on their patented active for a maximum of 25 years.
 Once the patent expires, cheap generics like Ket Med shampoo become available.
-While Ket Med don’t specialize in dandruff treatment, they use expertise from specialists who do.
+While Ket Med doesn’t specialize in dandruff treatment, they use expertise from specialists who do.

 While it may feel strange to buy an anti-dandruff shampoo online, you can rest assured Ket Med is manufactured by a known pharmaceutical company with high safety standards.
 With the first box ticked, it’s time to take a look at the shampoo itself?